-Duane de Four, M.A. is a speaker, educator, media critic and blogger specializing in gender violence prevention, bystander intervention, diversity and sexual health education.
-In just under twenty years as a speaker and educator, Duane has given talks and facilitated thousands of trainings reaching innumerable:
+Duane de Four, M.A. is an educator, media critic and activist specializing in gender violence prevention, bystander intervention, diversity and sexual health education.
+In just under twenty years as an educator, Duane has given talks and facilitated thousands of trainings reaching innumerable:

 - College/University students, administrators, faculty, staff and coaches